jeffknerr/dotfiles/README.md

 ## TODO

-- vimrc: vundle stuff
-- muttrc?
+- muttrc? have script customize things??
-- finish script to install all of them
+- finish the script to install all of this
 - *really* test it